awslabs/aws-lambda-redshift-loader/README.md

 All data used to manage the lifecycle of data loads is stored in DynamoDB, and the setup script automatically provisions the following tables:

-* LambdaRedshiftBatchLoadConfig - Stores the configuration of how files in an S3 input prefix should be loaded into Amazon Redshift.
+* __LambdaRedshiftBatchLoadConfig__ - Stores the configuration of how files in an S3 input prefix should be loaded into Amazon Redshift.
-* LambdaRedshiftBatches - Stores the list of all historical and open batches that have been created.
+* __LambdaRedshiftBatches__ - Stores the list of all historical and open batches that have been created.
 There will always be one open batch, and may be multiple closed batches per S3 input prefix from LambdaRedshiftBatchLoadConfig.
-* LambdaRedshiftProcessedFiles - Stores the list of all files entered into a batch, which is also used for deduplication of input files.
+* __LambdaRedshiftProcessedFiles__ - Stores the list of all files entered into a batch, which is also used for deduplication of input files.

 Once the tables are configured, the setup script will automatically create an event source for the prefix you specified in S3, and start pushing `ObjectCreated:*` events to the database loader.

 *** IMPORTANT ***

-The tables used by this function are created with a max read & write per-second rate of 5.
-This means that you will be able to accommodate 5 concurrent file uploads per second being managed by ALL input locations which are event sources to this Lambda function.
-If you require more than 5 concurrent invocations/second, then you MUST increase the Read IOPS on the LambdaRedshiftBatchLoadConfig table, and the Write IOPS on LambdaRedshiftBatches and LambdaRedshiftProcessedFiles to the maximum number of files to be concurrently processed by all Configurations.
+The tables used by this function are created with `BillingMode: "PAY_PER_REQUEST"` (_from version 2.6.8_), which means that they will autoscale as needed to cope with the demand placed on them by the loader, which is a function of the frequency that files land in S3.
+If you have extremely peaky workloads where thousands of files arrive at the same time, but infrequently, then you may see Provisioned Throughput based Throttling of the function, and we would advise you move to Provisioned IO to meet your Peak Read/Write capacity requirements.

 ### The S3 Prefix